-- Section 11.
-Section 53-21-1001, MCA, is amended to read: "53-21-1001.
+"53-21-1001.
 Definitions.
-As used in this part, the following definitions apply: - (1) "Community mental health center" means a licensed mental health center that provides comprehensive public mental health services in a multicounty region under contract with the department, counties, or one or more service area authorities. - (2) "Department" means the department of public health and human services as provided for in 2-15-2201. - (3)(2) "Licensed mental health center" means an entity licensed by the department of public health and human services to provide mental health services and has the same meaning as mental health center as defined in 50-5-101. - (4) (3) "Service area" means a region of the state as defined by the department by rule within which mental health services are administered. - (5) (4) "Service area authority" means an entity, as provided for in 53-21-1006, that has incorporated to collaborate with the department for the planning and oversight of mental health services within a service area."
+As used in this part, the following definitions apply:

+(1) "Community mental health center" means a licensed mental health center that provides comprehensive public mental health services in a multicounty region under contract with the department, counties, or one or more service area authorities.

+(2) "Department" means the department of public health and human services as provided for in 2-15-2201.

+(3)(2) "Licensed mental health center" means an entity licensed by the department of public health and human services to provide mental health services and has the same meaning as mental health center as defined in 50-5-101.

-{Internal References to 53-21-1001: None.}
+(4)(3) "Service area" means a region of the state as defined by the department by rule within which mental health services are administered.

+(5)(4) "Service area authority" means an entity, as provided for in 53-21-1006, that has incorporated to collaborate with the department for the planning and oversight of mental health services within a service area."

 NEW SECTION.
 Section 12.
 Appropriation.
-(1) There is appropriated from the general fund to the department of public health and human services the following amounts:
+(1) There are appropriated from the general fund to the department of public health and human services the following amounts:

-- (a) for fiscal year 2010, \$ .
+(a) for fiscal year 2010, \$1.7 million;

-- (b) fiscal year 2011, \$ .
+(b) for fiscal year 2011, \$1.7 million.

-- (2) The money appropriated in this section may be used only for the purposes of [section 9].
+(2) The money appropriated in this section may be used only for the purposes of [section 9].

 NEW SECTION.
-Section 13.
+Section 12.
 Implementation -- report.
-(1) Implementation of contracting under [section 9] may be conducted in phases.
-However, it is the legislature's intent that contracted beds in at least one service area be operational by no later than July 1, 2010, and that full implementation be completed by no later than July 1, 2012.
+(1) Contracting under [section 9] may be implemented in phases.
+However, it is the legislature's intent that contracted beds in at least one service area be operational by no later than July 1, 2010, SEPTEMBER 1, 2009, and that full implementation be completed by no later than July 1, 2012 2010.

-(2) As soon as possible after July 1, 2010, the department shall report to the law and justice interim committee established in 5-5-226 on the implementation status of contracting under [section 9].
+(2) As soon as possible after July 1, 2010, UPON REQUEST, the department shall report to the law and justice interim committee established in 5-5-226 on the implementation status of contracting under [section 9].

 NEW SECTION.
-Section 14. {standard} Codification instruction.
-[Sections 7 through 9] are intended to be codified as an integral part of Title 53, chapter 21, and the provisions of Title 53, chapter 21, apply to [sections 7 through 9].
+Section 13.
+Codification instruction.
+[Sections 7 through 10] are intended to be codified as an integral part of Title 53, chapter 21, and the provisions of Title 53, chapter 21, apply to [sections 7 through 10].